 spend my days in idyllic pursuits, free from the ravages of time?

-Returned to reality, I bent and retrieved the shopping bags which lay
+Returned to reality, I bent and retrieved the shopping bags which

-recently seemed to beckon.
+had so recently seemed to beckon.